hytalo-bassi/Fractal/README.md

 Also remember to:
 - Keep commits small and focused.
 - Use clear commit messages that describe what and why, not just how.

+## Roadmap

+**In Development**

+**Planned**

+- Realistic trunk and branches random radius.
+- (Almost) Random leaves shapes
+- Realistic (possibly multiple) colors to the wood and leaves.

+**Under consideration**

+- Implementation of context-sensitive L-Systems
+- Generalization of types of trees (monopodial, sympodial, pleionomorphic and etc) in a range of L-systems (maybe it's not possible).

+**Recently Completed**
+- Stochastic Binary Trees
+- Antialiasing
+- Seed generation
+- Keyboard controls (change L-system, update seed, pause and unpause animation)